Lab 6 - Anterior Body Wall & Abdominal Viscera

 - Open the gall bladder which may contain gallstones.

-- Trace the bile duct to the duodenum.
+- Trace the common bile duct to the duodenum.
 Variations in the duct are common.

-- Earlier you dissected the lesser omentum.
-Now open the omental bursa and raise the stomach to expose the duodenum, and the body and tail of the pancreas (MOVIE -courtesy of UMich).
+- Raise the stomach to expose the duodenum, and the body and tail of the pancreas (MOVIE -courtesy of UMich).

-- Note that the splenic artery runs dorsal to the pancreas.
+- Note that the splenic artery runs dorsal to the pancreas and is embedded in this structure.

 - Mobilize the second part of the duodenum

-- Pull it forward and free it from the head of the pancreas.
+- Pull this part of the duodenum forward and free it from the head of the pancreas.

 - Clean off the peritoneum overlying the pancreas.